Ireland Yearly Meeting will be held on 9 – 12 April 2026 at the Dominican Retreat Centre in Tallaght, Dublin.

 Special Interest Groups

 Following feedback from Friends last year, we have decided to hold Special Interest Groups in-person only at this year’s Yearly Meeting.
-Friends wanted the opportunity to explore issues face-to-face.
-The SIG’s will take place on the Saturday morning of Yearly Meeting.

 Public Lecture

 Our Public Lecture, Events from the Real World. will be given by artist Brian Maguire. and will reflect on his experience of using painting to address issues of social injustice and social malfunction.
+It will be possible to attend either in-person, at the Dominican Retreat Centre, Tallaght, Dublin, or online via a Zoom webinar.

 Brian Maguire was born in Bray, and studied at the National College of Art in Dublin during 1969 – 1974.
 Brian works from studios in Dublin and has been exhibited widely internationally.